 Shivapuri- Sundarijal Day Hike

 Shivapuri-Sundarijal is a short hike to one of the well-conserved Sundarijal Conservation Forest.
-Sundarijal is also a popular water reservoir for drinking water supply to Kathmandu and a source of water to the Bagmati river.
+Sundarijal is also a popular water reservoir for drinking water supply to Kathmandu and a source of water for the Bagmati river.

 The trail will take you through a stony staircase, passing by waterfalls into the deep wild forest until we reach Mulkharka.